AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 | Size on disk (MB)       | 18.73  | 187.5  | 308   | 3000  | 6050  |
 | SDK (in seconds)        | 20.3   | 86.8   | 63    | 659   | 1315  |

-**ad-hoc schema:** You should be able to read a maximum of 5 million rows (~5.6 GB data on disk) of non-XDM (ad-hoc) data in less than 14 minutes.
+**Ad-hoc schema:** You should be able to read a maximum of 5 million rows (~5.6 GB data on disk) of non-XDM (ad-hoc) data in less than 14 minutes.
 Adding additional rows may result in errors.

 | Number of Rows          | 1K      | 10K     | 100K  | 1M    | 2M    | 3M    | 5M     |
 | ----------------------- | ------- | ------- | ----- | ----- | ----- | ----- | ------ |